darthTh0t/darthTh0t/README.md

 ### Hi there 👋

+## I am Arnav Sahoo
-## This is Arnav Sahoo: a full-stack enthusiast👩‍💻, a cooking connoisseur👩‍🍳 and a chess lover ♟
+### a full-stack enthusiast👩‍💻, a cooking connoisseur👩‍🍳 and a chess lover ♟

 - 🔭 I’m currently working on the Induskriti full-stack project
 - 🌱 I’m currently learning **ReactJS**, **Django** and **Flask**